Rahm and García, the two Spaniards in the second big of the year

 The Biscayan Jon rahm and the Castellón Sergio garcia They are the only two Spanish golfers competing this week in the second major of the year, the Championship of the United States Golf Professionals Association (US PGA Championship), which takes place on the Kiawah Island course, off the Carolina coast. from the south.

 “This field has many options and it can be a lot of fun.
 With this wind it is important to learn quickly how the field is being played and to stay very faithful to this strategy.
-Know how to manage the course and how to play it to the best of your ability & rdquor ;, he said Jon rahm, number three in the world, on his strategy for the week.
+Know how to handle the field and how to be able to play it to the best of your ability & rdquor ;, he said Jon rahm, number three in the world, on his strategy for the week.

 “In this field it will depend a lot on how they put it.
 Playing it these days from behind and with the wind he is doing is a very hard course, with long and difficult holes, and complicated greens & rdquor ;, corroborated the veteran Sergio garcia, which is participating this week in its twenty-third PGA Championship.